Labour snooty about QC title

 Senior Counsel who want to can convert their title to Queen's Counsel.

-Next story in Political: Labour to change its election process
+Next story in Politics: Labour to change its election process

 Copyright © 2012, Radio New Zealand